First Project¶

 During setup, greatminds installs curated Claude marketplace plugins for each

-Claude-hosted role from schema.yaml under plugins.claude_marketplace.
+Claude-hosted role from the packaged schema under plugins.claude_marketplace.

 For example, the shipped schema can assign plugins such as playwright,